Information for Authors

 Mission

 The Journal of Public Health Management and Practice (JPHMP) is a bi-monthly peer-reviewed journal focused on practice-based research.
-JPHMP also publishes a number of peer-reviewed special supplements and/or special topical sections in the Journal each year that are sponsored by organizations interested in promulgating their work.
+JPHMP also publishes peer-reviewed special supplements and/or special topical sections in the Journal each year that are sponsored by organizations interested in promulgating their work.
 Our mission is to advance and disseminate impactful, practice-based evidence to inform initiatives and policies to improve population health.
 We welcome submissions from public health researchers, academics, policy makers, and practitioners.

 Objectives